Code-Institute-Submissions/witch-hazel-1/README.md

 ### Setting up our App in the Heroku environment

 From my personal dashboard in the Heroku site, I selected "Create new app" from the "New" dropdown list, gave it the app name "witch-hazel", chose "Europe" as its region and then pressed "Create App".
 I then clicked on the "Settings" tab and clicked on "Reveal Config Vars".
-From there I created config var (environment variable) and gave it the entire contents of the creds.json file as its value.
+From there I created a CREDS config var (environment variable) and gave it the entire contents of the creds.json file as its value.

 I then scrolled down the page a little, clicked "Add Buildpack" and added two buildpacks (python and nodejs, in that order), saving my work.